-Marketplace Open Enrollment for 2017 health insurance is just around the corner, and whether you sign up for health insurance on healthcare.gov or through your state Marketplace, TurboTax is here to help guide you through the process.
-Whether you have had a change in life circumstance, are self-employed and need access to health insurance, or just shopping for an affordable plan, read on for information and tools that can help you enroll in a 2017 health insurance plan that makes sense for you, your family and your budget.
+Marketplace Open Enrollment for 2018 health insurance is now open, and whether you sign up for health insurance on healthcare.gov or through your state Marketplace, TurboTax is here to help guide you through the process.
+Whether you have had a change in life circumstance, are self-employed and need access to health insurance, or just shopping for another health care plan, read on for information and tools that can help you enroll in a 2018 health insurance plan that makes sense for you, your family and your budget.

 Open Enrollment Dates